 - To appear in person and present information on their own behalf, to call witnesses, and to ask questions of anyone present at a hearing.
 In determining the validity of and responsibility for the alleged violation, the Academic Standards Committee will permit witnesses of fact but not character.

 - To refuse to answer or make a statement.
 Decisions will be based on the available evidence.

 - To elect not to attend a hearing, without penalty, in which case the hearing will be conducted in students' absence with the evidence available, and decisions will be based on that evidence.

-- To have all record of the violation(s) removed from the student's permanent record and from the files of the Office of Academic Affairs as well as the Office of Student Affairs at the time of graduation.
+- To have all record of the violation(s) removed from the student's permanent record and from the files of the Office of the Provost as well as the Office of Student Affairs at the time of graduation.

 - To receive written documentation of the outcome of a hearing and any sanctions imposed.

 - To request an appeal of the process of any hearing by the Academic Standards Committee.
-Appeals will be heard by the vice president for academic affairs, who will determine whether proper procedures have been followed and return the case to the Academic Standards Committee if appropriate.
+Appeals will be heard by the provost and dean of the faculty, who will determine whether proper procedures have been followed and return the case to the Academic Standards Committee if appropriate.

 Faculty Rights with Regard to Academic Honesty Allegations

 The faculty member filing the academic honesty violation has the right: